openstack-archive/infra-manual/doc/source/creators.rst

 PyPI
 ----

-Python projects need to have a unique name on the Python Package Index (https://pypi.python.org) so we can publish source distributions to be installed via pip.
+Python packages need to have a unique name on the Python Package Index (https://pypi.python.org) so we can publish source distributions to be installed via pip.

-It is best to name the project and the top level Python package the same when possible so that the name used to install the dist and the name used to import the package in source files match.
+It is best to name the repository and the top level Python package the same when possible so that the name used to install the dist and the name used to import the package in source files match.
 Try "python-" as a prefix if necessary (for example, "python-stevedore").

 Project Team Rules
 ------------------